SDG Ambassador Community

 CONCEPT

-- Astrid Van Parys from CIFAL Flanders Board of Directors & Colruyt Group, moderated the session.
+- Astrid Van Parys part of the Board of Directors from Colruyt Group and CIFAL Flanders, moderated the session.

 - Leen De Ruck from VS Advocaten, provided a legal perspective on human rights in business.